Mitek Systems (MITK) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the mobile imaging software company had lost 6.46% in the past month.
-In that same time, the Computer and Technology sector lost 3.63%, while the S&P 500 lost 2.59%.
+Heading into today, shares of the mobile imaging software company had lost 0.3% over the past month, outpacing the Computer and Technology sector's loss of 8.27% and the S&P 500's loss of 5.25% in that time.

-Investors will be hoping for strength from Mitek Systems as it approaches its next earnings release.
-The company is expected to report EPS of $0.22, unchanged from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $38.97 million, up 17.12% from the year-ago period.
+Mitek Systems will be looking to display strength as it nears its next earnings release.
+On that day, Mitek Systems is projected to report earnings of $0.18 per share, which would represent a year-over-year decline of 18.18%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $38.25 million, up 17.79% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Mitek Systems.
+Investors might also notice recent changes to analyst estimates for Mitek Systems.
 These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Mitek Systems currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Mitek Systems is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, Mitek Systems is holding a Forward P/E ratio of 9.8.
-Its industry sports an average Forward P/E of 9.8, so we one might conclude that Mitek Systems is trading at a no noticeable deviation comparatively.
+Investors should also note Mitek Systems's current valuation metrics, including its Forward P/E ratio of 9.87.
+This represents a no noticeable deviation compared to its industry's average Forward P/E of 9.87.

 The Computer - Optical Imaging industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 96, putting it in the top 39% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 102, which puts it in the top 41% of all 250+ industries.

+To follow MITK in the coming trading sessions, be sure to utilize Zacks.com.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report